apache/flink/docs/dev/table/connectors/formats/avro-confluent.md

 )
 {% endhighlight %}

+To which  we can write as follows):

+{% highlight sql %}
+INSERT INTO user_created
+SELECT
+  -- replicating the user id into a column mapped to the kafka key id as the_kafka_key,

+  -- all values
+  id, name, email
+FROM some_table
+{% endhighlight %}

+---

 Example of a table with both the Kafka key and value registered as Avro records in the Schema Registry: